-Colors are associated with different meanings and influences and can instantly give a visitor information about what a website is about.
+Colors are associated with different meanings and influences, and they can instantly give a visitor information about what a website is about.
+At least in part.

 Readability & User Experience

 It’s also important to make a website easily readable.
 Especially if it’s a content website that’s predominantly text based.

 The most common color combination for a content (text) website is, black text on a white background.
 It’s simply the best combination for readability, and generally the easiest on the eye and the most user friendly.

 I have personally experimented a great deal on website color combinations, looking for something unique and different.
 However, my experiments almost always compromised the readability and user experience.

 If a website is uncomfortable to read, or even irritable to the eyes, that will obviously affect the length of time a user spends on the website (user retention).
 User retention is an important factor in SEO (Search Engine Optimization) and it could affect your website rankings.
 Plus, obviously the longer a user spends on your website the better.

 Once you have a comfortable to read website, you still have a great deal of customization options.
 These include, secondary colors, layout, and a logo to create.
 Color choice can be very important in instantly giving a user unconscious information about what your website is about.